urilivshits/previous_tab_keyboard_shortcut/README.md

 *Note: Chrome won't let you use the backtick (\`) or `Ctrl+Tab` directly because... reasons.* 🤷‍♀️

+### Step 3: Start Using It!
+The extension learns your tab usage patterns as you browse.
+After a browser restart or opening a new window, you'll need to switch between tabs at least once before the "previous tab" functionality becomes available - this is normal behavior since there's no meaningful "previous tab" until you actually navigate!

 ## The `Ctrl+Tab` Workaround 🎩✨

 Missing `Ctrl+Tab`?
 Here's the magic trick that actually works: